prashx1908/XenoCRM/README.md

 ---

 ## 📝 AI Tools & Tech Used
+- No external AI/LLM APIs used
-- Custom keyword-based logic for message suggestions
+- All message suggestions are generated using custom rule-based logic
-- (Optional) OpenAI API for advanced message generation
-- (Optional) LLMs for natural language to rule conversion

 ---

 ## ⚡ Known Limitations / Assumptions
+- No pub-sub architecture (Kafka, RabbitMQ, etc.) implemented
-- Kafka pub-sub is optional and can be disabled for local/dev
+- Google OAuth is pending approval and will be enabled soon
-- AI features are keyword-based by default; LLM integration is ready but not enabled by default
 - Vendor API is simulated for demo purposes
 - Delivery stats are based on simulated responses
 - UI/UX is optimized for desktop